 We are keen to work with external partners to develop mutually-beneficial relationships.
 Projects can vary from short-term consultancy to long-term staff exchange partnerships; co-creation of research to joint applications for government research funding.

-For further information, contact Dr Rachel Curwen, Head of Research Development on 07919 293193.
+For further information, contact Dr Rachel Curwen, Head of Research and Innovation Development on 07919 293193.

 Alternatively, please contact the member of academic staff directly.
 A list of staff academic interests is available via the York Research Database.

 The University has a strong tradition of collaborative research and knowledge exchange.